lewispjjpb/EDML/README.md

+//This is an old project I put together long before I had any real software development training.
+I've left this repo up for posterity's sake.
+Please feel free to poke around and ask questions, but don't hold any bad coding practices against me!

 # EDML
 The purpose of this Module is to assist players in keeping track of all their Elite Dangerous BGS related activities.
 1) About the Elite Dangerous Mission Log (EDML) module: